unibo-dtm-se/course-slides/content/about/_index.md

 - The written test is _closed-book_, with _open-ended_ questions
     + any attempt to cheat will result in the __immediate failure__ of the exam

-- The teacher will provide the list of _possible questions_ in advance
-    + the exam will consist of a _random selection_ of them
+- The list of __potential questions__ that the written test may contain is available [here](../questions.csv)
-    + expect 1-2 potential questions _for each topic_ of the course
+    + further questions may be appended during the course

 - During the exam, you will be subject to the following __restrictions__:
     * no _communication_ with other people, no _internet_ connection, no _phone_ usage, no access to _notes_ or _books_